GfSE/SAF-Specification/developing-saf/viewpoints/System-Context-Exchange-Viewpoint.md

 * What are the items exchanged at the boundary of the system with external entities?
 * What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?
 * Which information is exchanged between the system and external entities?
-## Presentation
-An internal block diagram (IBD) - associated to the System Context - featuring the SOI, the System Context Elements, and the connectors for each identified interface from SOI to the respective Context Elements.
-An interface is a connection resource for hooking on the SOI to other Context Elements.
-Item flows are defined for each exchange on the identified Interface.
-Connectors/ports may contain reference to the Interface Documents if applicable.
-Ports may be structured as appropriate to manage and structure the information.
-Note: more than one IBD focused on different areas of interest may be used in oder to keep the view comprehensive.
-Depending on the Stakeholder Concerns the Item Exchange information might be suppressed.

-A tabular format listing [tbd].

 ## Profile Model Reference
 The following Stereotypes / Model Elements are used in the Viewpoint:
 |Stereotype | realized Concept|